parthasaradhy/PracticalMachineLearning/AnalysisReport.md

 Introduction
 ------------

-It is relatively inexpensive to to collect a large amount of data about personal activity.
+It is relatively inexpensive to collect a large amount of data about personal activity.
 This is possible because of the personal activity tracking devices such as Jawbone Up, Nike FuelBand, and Fitbit These type of devices are part of the quantified self movement - a group of